zeal18/transform/docs/source/patchers/options-handling.rst

 - or ignore updating this particular field (as in previous section)

 Both choices may have perfect sense, depending on the context.
-By default, Chimney does the former (clears the value), but it also gives a simple way to always ignore ``None`` from patch with ``.ignoreNoneInPatch`` operation.
+By default, the Transform does the former (clears the value), but it also gives a simple way to always ignore ``None`` from patch with ``.ignoreNoneInPatch`` operation.